sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 (default) – Sync settings allowed.

 <a href="" id="experience-allowtailoredexperienceswithdiagnosticdata"></a>**Experience/AllowTailoredExperiencesWithDiagnosticData**
+> [!NOTE]
+> This policy is only enforced in Windows 10 for desktop and not supported in Windows 10 Mobile.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 This policy allows you to prevent Windows from using diagnostic data to provide customized experiences to the user.
 If you enable this policy setting, Windows will not use diagnostic data from this device to customize content shown on the lock screen, Windows tips, Microsoft consumer features, or other related features.
 If these features are enabled, users will still see recommendations, tips and offers, but they may be less relevant.
 If you disable or do not configure this policy setting, Microsoft will use diagnostic data to provide personalized recommendations, tips, and offers to tailor Windows for the user's needs and make it work better for them.